Weather Websites for Educators

 If you (the teacher) have not taken the DataStreme course, it is well worth your time!
 Maps, activities, guides, daily weather summary and historical weather, you name it, it is here.
 Current maps are designed for the educator to use as overlays or transparencies.
 They are the leaders in weather education.

 This site is awesome!
 Check out their Optics Pic of the Day!

-A Lightning Primer, Global Hydrology and Climate Center
+A Lightning Primer, Global Hydrology Resource Center

 This site is GREAT!
 It site shows the history of lightning research, tells the different types of lightning, how it forms, lightning and aircraft, plus lightning safety and much more!